Félix Hernández: 2007 season: First Opening Day start

-2008 season
+2008 season: immaculate inning and grand slam

 On June 17, Hernández became the 13th AL pitcher to throw an "immaculate inning" (striking out the side on exactly nine pitches).
 He did this in the fourth inning of a start against the Florida Marlins.
-On June 23, in his only at bat of the season, Hernández hit his first major league home run, a grand slam, off fellow Venezuelan Johan Santana of the New York Mets.
-Hernández became the first American League pitcher to hit a grand slam since Cleveland's Steve Dunning hit one on May 11, 1971 and was the first to do so since interleague play and the DH rule began.
+On June 23, in his only at bat of the season, Hernández hit his only major league home run, a grand slam, off fellow Venezuelan Johan Santana of the New York Mets.
+Hernández became the first American League (AL) pitcher to hit a grand slam since Cleveland's Steve Dunning on May 11, 1971 and was the first to do so since interleague play and the DH rule began.
 It was also the first home run ever hit by a Mariners pitcher.
-Later on in the same game, Carlos Beltrán slid into Hernández as he covered home, injuring the pitcher's left ankle.
+Later in that game, Carlos Beltrán slid into Hernández as he covered home plate, injuring the pitcher's left ankle.
 He was forced to leave the game and was placed on the 15-day disabled list.
-He finished the season with a perfect 4.000 slugging percentage.
+He finished the season batting a perfect 4.000 slugging percentage.

 Hernández finished the season with a 9–11 record posting 3.45 ERA and 175 strikeouts.
 He again threw the fastest fastball of all AL starters, averaging 94.6 mph.

-2009 season
+2009 season: first All-Star Game

-In January, Hernández avoided arbitration and agreed to a one-year, $3.8 million deal.
-Hernández got off to a fast start, starting the season with a 4–0 record, only to fall cold in May, going 1–3.
+In January 2009, Hernández avoided arbitration and agreed to a one-year, $3.8 million deal.
+He got off to a fast start, starting the season with a 4–0 record, only to fall cold in May, going 1–3.
 After a particularly sloppy loss against the Anaheim Angels, manager Don Wakamatsu publicly called him out for not "stepping up" as an ace.
-Hernández would go on to lose just two games during the rest of the year.
+Hernández would lose just two games during the rest of the year.